unicornrobot/scion-DB/README.md

 # Scion DB

 Live OSC data recorder, visualiser, and cloud relay for the **Pocket Scion** device.
+The Pocket SCÍON is a portable, battery-powered biofeedback instrument developed by Instruō in collaboration with ecologist and musician Tarun Nayar (Modern Biology).
+It captures electrical signals from living organisms, such as plants, fungi, or human skin, and translates them into evolving soundscapes and musical notes.

-The Pocket Scion streams real-time statistical analysis of an audio signal as OSC UDP messages — six fields (`/min`, `/max`, `/mean`, `/delta`, `/variance`, `/deviation`) at up to 30 Hz.
+The Pocket Scion streams real-time statistical analysis of the signal as OSC UDP messages — six fields (`/min`, `/max`, `/mean`, `/delta`, `/variance`, `/deviation`) at up to 30 Hz.
 This application receives those messages, displays them as a live chart and generative geometry visualiser, records sessions to InfluxDB, and optionally relays the live data stream to any browser on the internet.

 **[► View live](https://web-production-cb3c4.up.railway.app/viz)**